-Evolution of livestock - crops - forest interactions and agricultural sustainability.
-Interactions between livestock management and cropping practices in the uplands illustrate the problems arising from poor coordination between hierarchical levels of the agricultural systems.
-Households that could accumulate capital in the 1980's through rapid expansion of shifting cultivation systems invested in buffaloes.
-Livestock was used as living savings, because private markets did not exist within the socialist economy.
-Livestock herd growth was boosted by the creation of a market for beef and buffalo meat in the early 1990's to supply the delta area (Fig. 6).
-Households used the resulting "buffalo capital" to rebuy rice fields after the Tay ethnic group claimed the lowland of their ancestors.
-Farmers who did not receive enough paddy fields and who could afford to buy some from the Tay sold huge quantities of buffaloes.

-The herd size increase combined with the shift from collective to individual livestock management led to dramatic changes in animal husbandry practices (Eguienta, 2000).
+The monograph study resulting from this research shows that land use systems are driven by people's needs and strategies, which were affected by a rapidly evolving socioeconomic environment.
+One important outcome is related to the interactions among livestock - crops - forest systems at the watershed/village level and its impact on agricultural sustainability (Castella et al., 2001).
+Interactions between livestock management and cropping practices in the uplands illustrate the problems arising from poor coordination between groups of farmers pursuing different strategies.
+Many households could accumulate capital in the 1980's thanks to the rapid expansion of shifting cultivation systems.
+They invested in buffaloes, which were considered as living savings because private markets did not exist within the socialist economy.
+Livestock herd grew rapidly (Figure 1).
+Buffalo distribution to households that came together with the decollectivisation of production means led to dramatic changes in animal husbandry practices (Eguienta, 2000).
 For the Tay households, whose farming systems mainly relied on lowland rice cultivation, mobilizing a family member every day of the year to take care of a few buffalo became a real burden.
-Thus, most Tay let their buffalo roam in the uplands to graze in pastures and forest during most of the year, when animals were not needed to plough.
+Thus most Tay let their buffalo roam in the uplands to graze in pastures and forest during most of the year, when animals were not needed to plough.
 They would check the status of their herd once a week or every two weeks.
-In contrast, the Dao typically assigned buffalo surveillance to a child or an elderly year round, except some period during the winter.
+In contrast, the Dao typically assigned buffalo surveillance to a child or an elderly year-round, except some period during the winter.
 Because their agricultural production relied mainly on slope cultivation, the Dao required surveillance to avoid animal damage to the upland crops.
-But the number of conflicts between Tày and Dao villagers has multiplied in recent years because of crop damages by roaming animals.
+But the number of conflicts between Tay and Dao villagers has multiplied in recent years because of crop damages by roaming animals.
 Livestock owners usually have to compensate crop owners for production loss.
 But sometimes victims took justice into their own hands, and animals were found killed or injured.

-To avoid losses caused by roaming animals, Tay farmers started protecting their upland plots:

-- They installed bamboo fences and dug ditches around their fields, - During the entire crop cycle, they lived in a temporary hut close to their field to keep an eye on their crop, - They planted crops in areas not accessible to livestock.
+In order to avoid losses caused by roaming animals, Tay farmers started protecting their upland plots: (i) they installed bamboo fences and dug ditches around their fields, (ii) during the entire crop cycle, they lived in a temporary hut close to their field to keep an eye on their crop, (iii) they planted crops in areas not accessible to livestock.
 But Dao farmers could not protect their upland plots in those ways.
-Most upland fields cultivated by Dao farmers are scattered and of big sizes, because the traditional Dao farming system is based on four years of cultivation followed by three to ten years fallow.
+Most upland fields cultivated by Dao farmers were scattered and of big size, because the traditional Dao farming system is based on four years of cultivation followed by three to ten years fallow.
 The time that would be spent to fence these fields would make their extensive system unprofitable.